wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/manage-environments.md

 # Manage Environments

-By default, all projects created in the cloud data planes (irrespective of the data plane region) are provisioned with two environments ("Development" and "Production" environments)
+By default, all projects created in the cloud data planes (irrespective of the data plane region) are provisioned with two environments (i.e., development and production).

 The environments are listed in the order of deployment and promotion.
 The initial deployment takes place in the first environment and you can proceed to promote a component to subsequent environments.

-!!! info "Prerequisites"

-       - You must have a Choreo subscription or a private data plane to create additional environments.
-       - You must have the `ENVIRONMENT-MANAGEMENT` permission to create a new environment in a private data plane organization.
-The `ENVIRONMENT-MANAGEMENT` permission is granted to Admin and Choreo DevOps roles by default.

 ## Create a new environment

+### Prerequisites

+- To create additional environments, you must have a Choreo subscription or a private data plane.
+- To create a new environment in a private data plane organization, you must have the `ENVIRONMENT-MANAGEMENT` permission.
+By default, `ENVIRONMENT-MANAGEMENT` permission is granted to Admin and Choreo DevOps roles.

 To create a new environment, follow the steps given below:

-1. Sign in to the [Choreo Console](https://console.choreo.dev/) and switch to the organization you want to create a new project in.
+1. Sign in to the [Choreo Console](https://console.choreo.dev/) and switch to the organization where you want to create a new project.
-2. In the left navigation menu, click **DevOps** and then click **Environments** (note that this is the Environments page under your organization, not your projects).
+2. In the left navigation menu, click **DevOps** and then click **Environments** (note that this is the **Environments** page under your organization, not your projects).
 3. On the **Environments** page, click **Create** and specify the following details to create a new environment:

     - **Name**: A display name for the new environment.